 AFFIRMATION OF INFORMATION

 I represent and warrant that all of the information provided and the responses given are correct and complete to the best of my knowledge and belief.
 I understand that falsification or omission of information will be grounds for rejection or termination, in addition to penalties provided by law.
-I further agree to promptly inform all entities to which this form was sent and not rejected of any change required to be updated by the Health Care Professional Credentialing and Business Data Gathering Update Form.
+I further agree to promptly inform all entities to which this form was sent and not rejected of any change required to be updated by the Uniform Updating Form.

 I understand that this application does not entitle me to participation in any hospital, health care entity, or health plan.